TVO: Transmitters

-TVO formally applied to the CRTC on January 25, 2017 to remove its eight transmitters outside Toronto from service.
+TVO formally applied to the CRTC on January 25, 2017, to remove its eight transmitters outside Toronto from service.

 In response to feedback from the towns and cities affected by the planned shutdown, as well as TVO donors and other groups, TVO reversed its decision to shut down the transmitters on February 17, 2017.
 According to TVO, the Government of Ontario agreed to increase TVO's annual funding by $1 million to offset the amount that would have been saved by shutting down the transmitters.
 On March 1, 2017, TVO formally withdrew its CRTC application to delete its eight retransmitters from its licence.

 In April 2017, ISED required TVO to move its newly-digital retransmitters serving Belleville, Chatham, Cloyne, Kitchener, and Windsor from out of the 600 MHz band between 2019 and 2020 as part of the related spectrum pack.

 On April 17, 2020, the CRTC granted TVO permission to decrease its Chatham transmitter's maximum effective radiated power (ERP) from 2,250 to 1,000 watts.
 Even though this would reduce over-the-air access to viewers in the Chatham area, the CRTC approved TVO's request so that it could "reduce the costs associated with the required channel change by re-using its existing antenna" as part of Canada's 600 MHz spectrum repack.
 TVO announced it would make the change as of May 1, 2020.
 TVO similarly reduced the ERP of its other retransmitters required to move out of the 600 MHz band.

 Former transmitters

-On July 31, 2012, TVO permanently shut down its remaining 114 analogue transmitters (14 full-power and 100 low-power) without converting them to digital; these were in areas of Ontario not considered "mandatory markets" for digital conversion by the CRTC.
-In many cases, TVO rebroadcasters were operating from CBC-owned transmitter sites and were shut down along with the CBC's analogue transmitters.
+On July 31, 2012, TVO permanently shut down its remaining 114 analog transmitters (14 full-power and 100 low-power) without converting them to digital; these were in areas of Ontario not considered "mandatory markets" for digital conversion by the CRTC.
+In many cases, TVO rebroadcasters were operating from CBC-owned transmitter sites and were shut down along with the CBC's analog transmitters.
 Where TVO owned sites, it provided local communities the option of taking ownership of the towers and transmitters.